Skip to main content

 • wheelie bins of any kind

-• items that weigh over 55kg or cannot safely be lifted by two people – wooden pianos, spa pools.
+• items that weigh over 55kg or cannot be safely lifted by two people – wooden pianos, spa pools.

 Related topics